 1. Competitions require work.

-2. You need plenty of time to prepare.
+2. You need to allow yourself time to prepare.

 3. Competitions can come at a cost.

-4. You do have to give something away…
+4. You actually do have to give something away…

-5. It might not work for your brand.
+5. Competitions might not work for your brand.

 6. Competitions can attract trolls.

 Unfortunately, like anything in life, and especially on social media, there are people out there who like to make life difficult and occasionally – but very rarely – we come across trolls who comment on competitions.

 That’s why it’s important to monitor any competition posts that you put out there, reply to any comments in a timely manner and maybe decide in advance how you’re going to deal with any potential trouble makers – whether that means a very polite reply that makes you look even more grown up than the troll, or whether it’s simply to delete nasty comments.